taichi-dev/taichi_benchmark/n-body/README.md

         velocities[i, 1] += dt * Fy
         velocities[i, 2] += dt * Fz
 ```
+Quite similar, right?

-The CUDA equivalent verion is a bit confusing if you have no prior knowlege about SIMT parallel programming.
-The outermost parallel loop is implicitly replaced by parallelizaiton.
+The CUDA equivalent version is a bit confusing if you have no prior knowlege about SIMT parallel programming.
+The outermost loop is implicitly replaced by parallelizaiton.
 ```cuda
 __global__
 void bodyForce(Body *p, float dt, int n) {